gogins/csound-extended/REALTIME-AUDIO.md

-# How to Configure Ubuntu for Optimal Real-Time Audio
+# How to Configure Linux for Optimal Real-Time Audio

 On my NUC and perhaps on other Linux computers, configuring the system for efficient, dropout-free, low-latency real-time audio can be tricky.
 It is desirable to disable PulseAudio, and then to make Csound use ALSA with the _native_ audio frame rate and sample size, which depends on the operating system audio driver and the audio interface device.
+This avoids unnecessary overhead caused by sample rate and format conversions, and by audio mixing and routing.

 ## Disable PulseAudio